Lee Kiefer: Personal life

 Kiefer is of Filipino descent through her mother, Teresa, a practicing psychiatrist originally from Tagum City, Philippines, who immigrated to the United States at age 10, and of White American descent through her father, Steven, a practicing neurosurgeon from Northern Kentucky.

 Kiefer is the second eldest of three siblings.
-Her older sister, Alexandra Kiefer, is a former foil fencer for the Harvard Crimson who won the 2011 NCAA Fencing Championship and is now a medical doctor.
+Her older sister, Alexandra Kiefer, is a former foil fencer for the Harvard Crimson who won the Women's Foil Individual Champion title at the 2011 NCAA Fencing Championships and is now a medical doctor.
 Her younger brother, Axel Kiefer, was the 2015 USA Fencing National Championships Junior gold medalist.
 He also fenced foil for the Notre Dame Fighting Irish, finishing second in the 2019 NCAA Fencing Championship, and is now a psychiatric resident after graduating from medical school.

 Kiefer began dating fellow foil fencer Gerek Meinhardt during the 2012 Summer Olympics.
 They developed a relationship through competing and training together, bonding over their shared Asian American backgrounds and interests in reading fantasy books, foil fencing, and studying medicine.
 The couple got engaged in January 2018 and married in September 2019.
 Often referred to as the "first couple of U.S. Fencing," they have competed together in four Summer Olympic Games: 2012, 2016, 2020, and 2024.

 Kiefer is currently a medical student at the University of Kentucky College of Medicine in Lexington, Kentucky, having matriculated in the fall of 2017.

+In 2025, Kiefer and her husband Gerek Meinhardt announced via a LinkedIn post that they have decided to pursue other goals and not return to medical school to finish their MD degrees.
+As of 2026 they are currently focused on training for the LA 2028 Olympics and running their fencing clinic business, KM Fencing.